jamesrobinsonvfx/jamesrobinsonvfx.github.io/content/blog/multiparm-default-index/index.md

 [Houdini Docs: Multiparm Block](https://www.sidefx.com/docs/houdini/ref/windows/optype.html#multiparm-block)
 * Each time you increment/decrement the multiparm number, you create/remove a multiparm ***instance***.
 * Houdini adds a number or ***index*** to each instance.
-* In the Parameter Editor, multiparms are templates, and the parm name itself has a hash in it which gets replaced by the multiparm instance index.
+* In the Parameter Editor, multiparms are templates, and the parm name itself has a hash in it, which gets replaced by the multiparm instance index.
 * Nested multiparms use multiple hash tokens to denote their level.
 Something like `#_#` for the third element in the second multi-parm would become `2_3`.
 * Prior to H21, multiparms could not be re-ordered.
 Only insert, append, and remove operations were supported.
 * Hash tokens `#` can be used in default parameter expressions, and the default value for the parameter instance will have the index hard-coded in its default value (more on that below).